pjiocnic/study-guide-repo/amazon-dynamodb.md

 ## 17.3.
 Replication

-1. [[MY NEXT] How to perform ordered data replication between applications by using Amazon DynamoDB Streams by Aravind Kodandaramaiah](https://aws.amazon.com/blogs/database/how-to-perform-ordered-data-replication-between-applications-by-using-amazon-dynamodb-streams)
+> 1. [[**MY-NEXT**] How to perform ordered data replication between applications by using Amazon DynamoDB Streams by Aravind Kodandaramaiah](https://aws.amazon.com/blogs/database/how-to-perform-ordered-data-replication-between-applications-by-using-amazon-dynamodb-streams)

 ## 17.4.
 Process DynamoDB streams using AWS Lambda

 1. [How to perform ordered data replication between applications by using Amazon DynamoDB Streams by Aravind Kodandaramaiah](https://aws.amazon.com/blogs/database/how-to-perform-ordered-data-replication-between-applications-by-using-amazon-dynamodb-streams)
-2. [[MY NEXT] Deep Dive into DynamoDB streams and the Lambda integration by Maurice Borgmeier](https://www.tecracer.com/blog/2022/03/deep-dive-into-dynamodb-streams-and-the-lambda-integration.html)
+> 2. [[**MY-NEXT**] Deep Dive into DynamoDB streams and the Lambda integration by Maurice Borgmeier](https://www.tecracer.com/blog/2022/03/deep-dive-into-dynamodb-streams-and-the-lambda-integration.html)
 3. [Automatically Archive Items to S3 Using DynamoDB Time to Live (TTL) with AWS Lambda and Amazon Kinesis Firehose by Adam Wagner](https://aws.amazon.com/blogs/database/automatically-archive-items-to-s3-using-dynamodb-time-to-live-with-aws-lambda-and-amazon-kinesis-firehose/)

 ## 17.5.
 Triggers